formsy/formsy-material-ui/README.md

 ## Acknowledgements

-Based on an example from: https://github.com/rblakeley/pro-camper/blob/master/app/components/Form.js
+Based on an example from: [Ryan Blakeley](https://github.com/rblakeley)